halfmoonliu/LLMAbstractScreen/README.md

 ### Dataset

-CLEF 2019, a publicly available dataset containing over 80,000 abstracts and screening results from 31 systematic/scoping reviews in medicine (8 on disease diagnostic test, 20 on intervention, 1 on prognosis, and 2 on qualitative reviews) was used to evaluate the developed pipeline.
+CLEF 2019, a publicly available dataset containing over 80,000 abstracts and screening results from 31 systematic/scoping reviews in medicine (8 on disease diagnostic test, 20 on intervention, 1 on prognosis, and 2 on qualitative reviews) was used to evaluate the developed pipeline [4].
+A sample dataset from the diagnosis test domain [5] were chosen for pipeline demonstration.
+To further decrease the cost for pipeline development, 200 abstracts were randomly for testing.

+### Few Shot Learning

+To leverage the capacity of few-show learning [6], ten example abstracts satisfying the inclusion criteria of the systematic/ scpoing review were randomly extracted from the dataset.
+When prompting the foundational LLM to generate a *confidence score* for the inclusion of an unseen abstract, a positive example was included in the prompt.
+The example was chosen from the 10 examples based on the highest cosine similarity between example abstracts and target abstract to be rated suing the BERT *cls* token representation.

 ## References